0xPolygonID/Integration-examples/POU-integration-for-verifiers/README.md

 # Verifier Backend Example for POU verifications

-This project is a demo backend and static UI for Privado Proof of Uniqueness (POU) verification.
-It allows you to generate verification requests and verify zero-knowledge proofs from wallets using the Privado protocol.
+This project is a demo backend and static UI for integrating Proof of Uniqueness (POU) verification.
+It allows you to generate verification requests and verify zero-knowledge proofs from wallets using the Privado ID protocol.

 ## Quick Start